 Whatcom Food & Farm Finder is the annual guide to our local farms, fisheries, eateries, markets and more.
 Inside are 121 local businesses, offering everything from arugula to zucchini, locally made wines and beers to heritage turkeys, fine dining to casual fare and one-stop shops.
-The guide is printed and distributed by Sustainable Connections.
-Pick up a copy at the Bellingham Whatcom County Tourism Office or a local business and take your own farm tour at any time of year.
+The guide is available online and in print so you can take your own farm tour at any time of year.
 For suggestions, visit our Fall Farm Tour itinerary.

 Taste your way through Bellingham’s culinary gems and farm-fresh experiences!

 - Spring Itinerary: Oysters & Seafood – A Taste of the Salish Sea

 - Summer Itinerary: Berries Galore – Farm to Table Adventure